1. Manufacturing consent

 Sourcing is not a concern for most alternative media, as the only constraints on what might be deemed newsworthy are the preferences of the alternative media 'reporter' and their personal code of ethics.

-Flak is a less significant force and is often welcomed under the motto 'any publicity is good publicity.'
-The costs of doing business are so low that some creators even try to boost engagement through negative feedback.
+Flak is also a less significant force and is often welcomed under the motto 'any publicity is good publicity.'
+In fact, in certain corners of the content-creation world, negative feedback isn’t just tolerated—it’s actively courted.

 The only filter that meaningfully exerts its influence on alternative media is advertisement, which usually manifests its presence through the community guidelines for inappropriate content adopted by sharing platforms.
-But even in the case of ads, there are now online venues like Rumble, Kick, and X that tolerate political views outside the establishment's overtone window, and crowdfunding sites like Patreon that allow alternative media to bypass the advertising bottleneck.
+But even in the case of ads, there are now online venues like Rumble, Kick, and X that tolerate political views outside the establishment's overtone window.
+Meanwhile, crowdfunding sites like Patreon allow creators to sidestep the advertising bottleneck entirely, appealing directly to their audiences for financial support.

 Chomsky and Herman, in their analysis of the forces that govern traditional media, did not focus on the filters concerning ethical journalism practices (adopted by many large news organizations) such as steering clear of conflicts of interest, offering context, and promptly correcting or retracting information.
 Many mainstream news outlets also employ dedicated fact-checking teams, providing a certain level of assurance that their reporting adheres to reality - and that is more than can be said for alternative media.

-Here, a disquieting thought emerges: at a certain level, specific filters dictating who can report the news and the manner in which news is conveyed may be a positive.
-Perhaps not everyone should have unrestricted access to the podium in the public square.
-In order for a democratic society to function effectively without filters on news production, it is essential to rapidly instill good epistemic practices and enhance the metacognitive abilities of all citizens.
-Given that the majority of the public is occupied with 9-5 jobs in an ever-complex world, achieving this task is challenging and time-consuming.
+Here, a disquieting thought emerges: perhaps certain filters on who gets to report the news—and how they do so—aren’t entirely bad.
+Maybe not everyone should have unrestricted access to the podium in the public square.
+In order for a democratic society to function effectively without filters on news production, it would require a populace deeply versed in good epistemic practices, capable of parsing truth from falsehood and navigating a sea of competing narratives.
+Given that the majority of the public is occupied with 9-5 jobs in an ever-complex world, achieving this goal would be challenging and time-consuming.
 However, time is a dwindling resource.
-On the 18th of November, the polls weren’t looking too good.
+On the 18th of November 2023, the polls weren’t looking too good.

-And It’s unclear, in the case of a Trump victory in the 60th presidential election, if democracy is going to be committing Harakiri again as it did once before in the 20th century.
+And it’s hard to say, in the event of a Trump victory in the 60th presidential election, whether democracy will once again be performing a ceremonial Harakiri, as it so memorably did during a certain ill-fated stretch of the 20th century.

 Although I did have some doubts about some of the case studies presented- but that is another story.